medikoo/modules-webmake/README.md

 not all require calls can be found.
 You can workaround that with help of [`include` option](#include-stringarray)

-Only relative paths and outer packages paths supported, following will work:
+Only relative paths and outer packages paths are supported, following will work:

 ```javascript
 require('./module-in-same-folder');